rackerlabs/design-system/_component_design/tabset.md

 - Highlight the tab corresponding to the visible content.
 - Provide all relevant contextual information and interface items so a user can perform a single task within the same tab.
 - Do not use tabs for primary navigation.
-- Clearly label tabs to differentiate them.
-Labels should be short, scannable, and preferably one word.
+- Clearly name tabs to differentiate them.
+Names should be short, scannable, and preferably one word.
-- Write tab labels in camel case so that the first letter of each word is capitalized.
+- Capitalize the first letter of each word in a tab name.
-- Wrap tab labels to a second line if needed.
-Truncate tab labels that exceed two lines.
+- If needed, wrap tab names to a second line.
+Truncate tab names that exceed two lines.

 {% endcolumn %}